Sexual Harassment Policy

-The purpose of this policy is to set forth the University’s procedures for preventing sexual harassment and for investigating and resolving allegations of sexual harassment, and also to ensure compliance with Title VII of the Civil Rights Act of 1964, as amended, and with Chapter 126 of the North Carolina General Statutes.
+The purpose of this policy is to set forth the University of North Carolina Asheville’s procedures for preventing sexual harassment and for investigating and resolving allegations of sexual harassment, and also to ensure compliance with Title VII of the Civil Rights Act of 1964, as amended, and with Chapter 126 of the North Carolina General Statutes.

 This policy applies to all applicants for employment, to all applicants for admission to University programs, and to all officers and employees of the University, all students, all persons who serve the University as its agents and are under the control of the University, and to all individuals who teach, conduct business or participate in activities at the University.
 University contractors are also subject to this policy.